 (3) Place the wire against the front teeth

-(4) Use your thumbs to seat the acrylic into the roof of your mouth
+(4) Use your thumbs to seat the acrylic into your mouth

 (1) Slide your finger nail under the acrylic wither in the back of your front teeth or along the molars and dislodge the retainer.